truenas/documentation/content/CORE/CORETutorials/Storage/Pools/StorageEncryption.md

 Enter the passphrase and click **Submit**.
 To unlock child datasets, select **Unlock Children**.
 Child datasets that inherited encryption settings from the parent dataset unlock when the parent unlocks.
-Users can unlock child datasets with different passphrases as the parent simultaneously by entering their passphrases.
+Users can simultaneously unlock child datasets with different passphrases from the parent by entering their passphrases.

 Confirm unlocking the datasets and wait for a dialog to show the unlock is successful.